 - 1. No talking when at an official site.
 No comparing cards or copying off another's card.
 Contestants will face consequences for cheating. - 2.
 Clear plastic clipboards are allowed. - 3.
 No water bottles.
 Water will be provided. - 4.
 No bubble vile, tape measure or other measuring devices are allowed. - 5.
-Contestants can have the following pieces of equipment: - a. soft lead writing pencil with a good eraser - b. knife or nail - c. towel or rag - d. contest cards - 6.
+Contestants can have the following pieces of equipment: - a. soft lead writing pencil with a good eraser - b. knife or nail - c. towel or rag - d. contest cards - e. clipboard with no script written on it - 6.
 The land judging handbook shall be used to resolve contest differences and should be used in setting up and conducting all contests. - 7.
-Decisions of the judges will be final!
+Decisions of the judges will be final.